Last updated on August 24th, 2019

 The zoo is a lot of fun.
 You may even want to spend two days there.
 There are a few different options for discount tickets.
 A standard one day ticket that gets you all the perks of the buses and areal tours.
 They also have a two-day ticket which is an incredible deal.
 For a few dollars more you can choose to get into either the San Diego Zoo or the Safari Parks both days or both.
 Groupon also has some incredible deals you can check out too.

 The other option is to get a Go City Card.
-This pass is a great deal.
+This pass is a great deal if you want to see multiple things in a day.
 You can purchase a pass for the exact number of days you want to do attractions.
 The pass includes admission to over 40 different attractions, museums and a lot of California favorites, including both Zoo’s, SeaWorld and the USS Midway.
-If you plan in outright, you can save yourself a lot of money using this pass.
+If you plan it out right, you can save yourself a lot of money using this pass.
 But you may need a few days poolside to recover.

 My family had a great time at the San Diego Zoo.
 We managed to tire out everyone by the end of the day and see some things I’ve never seen before.
 I hope you have a great time on your trip and I hope these tips for visiting the San Diego Zoo come in handy!